Grey-College-Web-Committee/resources/README.md

 # Resources

-One-stop-shop for stuff you might want to learn about
+A one stop shop for stuff you might want to learn about :D